willau/Exercices/TD2/README.md

 - Name count by origin
 - Name count by origin count
 - Name gender proportion in percentage
+The Java code is located in TD2/src/main/java/.
 For creating the jar using maven, typing this command in the directory /TD2 should create a jar file in the directory /target :
 - $ mvn package

 ### Name Count By Origin